Last updated on January 30th, 2023

 Living in Vietnam Will Never Make Us Locals

-No matter how long you live in Vietnam, you will be always seen as a tourist there.
+No matter how many amazing places are there to visit in Vietnam or for how long you plan to live in the country, you will be always seen as a tourist there.
 We were treated like tourists everywhere we went until the last day before the departure.
 It was not really a bad thing, but it was not also a good thing too.
 It was a bit weird.

 If you are riding a bike or a car and get into an accident, for instance, you will be always guilty.
 There is one rule in Vietnam regarding traffic that a tourist driver is always wrong, even if an accident was not his fault.
 No one bothers to look into what happened.
 Very often this rule applies to other issues too.